ncschroeder/Number-Theory-Playground/README.md

 #### Info

 The Goldbach Conjecture says that every even number $\geq 4$ can be expressed as the sum of 2 prime numbers.
+This was named after 1700s Prussian mathematician Christian Goldbach.
 A *conjecture* is a statement that is believed to be true but has not been proven to be true.
-The Goldbach Conjecture has been verified to be true for all even numbers $\geq 4$ and $\leq$ a very high number.
-I don't know this number off the top of my head but it's way, way bigger than the max number you're allowed to use for input.
+The Goldbach Conjecture has been verified to be true for all even numbers $\geq 4$ and $\leq 4 \times 10^18$.

 #### Calculation

 Find the pairs of prime numbers that sum to an even input number.

-#### Input Range: 4 - 100,000
+#### Input Range: 4 - 1,500,000

 </details>